Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

 Estimates of size range from 700,000 square kilometers (270,000 sq mi) (about the size of Texas) to more than 15,000,000 square kilometers (5,800,000 sq mi) (0.4% to 8% of the size of the Pacific Ocean), or, in some media reports, up to “twice the size of the continental United States”.

-Every year in the United States, the paper, aluminum, glass, plastics and other recyclable material we throw away would be worth $11.4 billion if they were recycled instead.
+Every year in the United States, the paper, aluminum, glass, plastics, and other recyclable materials we throw away would be worth $11.4 billion if recycled.
 That is a nice chunk of change.
 I smell a home business here.

 Single-use food and beverage packaging is a prime source of the estimated 269,000 tons of plastic pollution currently floating around in the world’s oceans, harming turtles, whales, seabirds, and other marine life, and human health as well.

-Out of sight, out of mine?
+Out of sight, out of mind?
 Not!
 Are we out of our minds?
 Are you embarrassed like me?
-Fast food restaurant waste is produced to do a job for 5 minutes and then pollute the world.
-5 minutes are actual use and DISCARD!
+Fast food restaurant waste is produced to do a job for 5 minutes and then pollutes the world.
+Five minutes are actual use and DISCARD!
 In some cases, this waste will then pollute the world for hundreds of years.

 You may be discarding trash today that your great, great-grandchildren would have been cleaning up.
 All because you needed your hamburger to look pretty for the 5-minute trip to your table, home, or car.